SharmainePopov/AzurePolicy/ControlCloudShellLocations/Readme.md

 #### Date : December 8 2020 ####
 #### Notice : These are samples only with no guarantees.
 Please validate in your own environment before use.
 #### Format : I provide each policy sample as a simple text file, ready to be copied as is and inserted into the portal Policy Definition window.
 I like things simple. ####
 #### Status : All info relating to Azure Cloud Shell and to Azure Policy is what is publicly available as of December 8 2020.
 If Cloud Shell configuration changes with subsequent Cloud Shell relases, these policies may need to be updated to remain useful.
-Same deal if there are changes to the way Azure Policy implemented by Azure.
+Same deal if there are changes to the way Azure Policy itself is implemented.
 There is no specific intent to maintain these samples. ####

 Overview
 ---------